mesh-market/mesh-market.github.io/whitepaper.md

 4. Opposition from Established Middlemen

-    Analagous to the situation faced by Tesla due to their direct-to-consumer market, those who normally take a large share of the profits by acting as middle-men between the consumer and the product/service stand to lose much in a decentralized consumer-to-consumer market.
+    Analagous to the situation faced by Tesla due to their direct-to-consumer market strategy, those who normally take a large share of the profits by acting as middle-men between the consumer and the product/service stand to lose much in a decentralized consumer-to-consumer market.
 This means that, just as Tesla sales have been blocked in certain states due to the threat it poses to the established car-dealership model, a mesh-networking platform with a chance of succeeding may raise the defenses of ISP's.
 This possibility should be discussed in more detail.
 It seems to us that